mariadb-edwardstoever/undos/README.md

 # undos
-An alternative to dos2unix using perl
+An alternative to dos2unix as a perl script.